Aimeedeer/bigannouncement/doc/hacklog.md

 It's a collection of ad-hoc Markdown files with no guidelines on how to use the API, or what the various modules represent.
-I am not sure if this is a result of being a cross-product API specification, insufficient standards for JavaScript documantation generally, or something else, but the docs are not very approachable.
+I am not sure if this is a result of being a cross-product API specification, insufficient standards for JavaScript documentation generally, or something else, but the docs are not that approachable.

 I look at that page wondering how to construct an `Ipfs` node in JavaScript, the first step, and am lost.